¼ cup unsalted butter

 ⅓ cup milk

-½ tsp vanilla extract Whipped cream, for garnish (optional)
+½ teaspoon vanilla extract Whipped cream, for garnish (optional)

 1. Place oven rack in lowest position; heat oven to 350.
 Grease 9x2-inch round cake pan.